ad5030/homebridge-macosx-info/README.md

 * Install <a href="https://github.com/oznu/homebridge-config-ui-x#readme">Homebridge Config UI X</a> on macOS <span style="color:gray">*(optional)</span>*
 * Install <a href="https://nodejs.org/en/download/package-manager/#macos">node.js</a> on macOS
 * Install <a href="https://github.com/jedda/OSX-Monitoring-Tools/tree/master/check_osx_smc">check_osx_smc</a> on macOS
-* Install <a href="https://www.evehome.com/en/eve-app">Eve.</a> app on iPhone/Pad or used "Home" app on macOSX Majave
+* Install <a href="https://www.evehome.com/en/eve-app">Eve.</a> app on iPhone/Pad (for all availables plugin function), or it's possible to used "Home" app on only macOSX Majave !

 ## Installation
 Used <a href="https://www.npmjs.com/package/homebridge-macosx-info">npm</a> tool to install homebridge-macosx-info, and execute the command line below